The Global Tarpit: How to Stop 100k Cloud VPS Bots with Nginx and 128 Bytes of RAM

 This creates a bucket per user.

 My approach was different.
-I realized that since 100,000 bots were all using the same curl binary, they all produced the exact same TLS fingerprint.
+I realized that since 100,000 bots were all using the same curl binary while claiming to be Chrome, they all produced the exact same TLS fingerprint.

 Instead of creating a bucket for every IP, I created one single bucket for that specific fingerprint.

-If you look like curl, you don’t get your own personal rate limit.
-You share a rate limit with every other curl user on the planet.
+If you claim to be Chrome but look like curl, you don’t get your own personal rate limit.
+You share a rate limit with every other fake-Chrome client on the planet.

 The Configuration